 Ahmed has an M.S. in Material Science and Engineering from Masdar Institute of Science and Technology and a B.S. from the American University of Sharjah.
 Ahmed has researched concentred solar photovoltaics included split spectrum systems.

 Maggie has a B.S. from Mt.
 Holyoke College in Physics and is working on advanced epitaxial techniques to create small bandgap semiconductors and semimetals, as well as, the applications of lattice mismatched material.

-Emily has a B.A. from Bard College in Physics and Mathematics and has just finished a position as a Helen Fellow, a joint teaching and research fellowship position at the American Museum of Natural History for women in STEM.
+Emily has a B.A. from Bard College in Physics and Mathematics and completed a position as a Helen Fellow, a joint teaching and research fellowship position at the American Museum of Natural History for women in STEM.

 Jon Manninen has completed a BS from Tufts University in Electrical Engineering and is working on a Masters of Science degree in Electrical Engineering.
 He is presently working on the epitaxial process of silicon-germanium-tin, specifically to achieve the realization of CMOS compatible silicon-photonics.

 John has a Ph.D. and M.S. from Tufts in Electrical Engineering and a B.S. in Physics from The University of Massachusetts Amherst and is currently researching earth abundant transparent conducting oxides for use with photovoltaics.

 Dante has a B.S., M.S., and Ph.D. from Tufts University in Electrical Engineering.
 His postdoctoral research is focused on infrared energy harvesters with a focus on space-based applications.